projectara/greybus-spec/source/bridged_phy.rst

 .. c:function:: int deactivate(u8 which);

-    Notifies the GPIO controller that a previously-activated line has been unassigned and can be deactivated.
+    Notifies the GPIO controller that a previously activated line has been unassigned and can be deactivated.

 .. c:function:: int get_direction(u8 which, u8 *direction);